Major Elements of the OSSP Process

 - Receive all approvals in the approval flow

-- Receive the requisition in the Office of Contracting and Procurement
+- Receive the requisition in the Office of Strategic Sourcing and Procurement

 - Assigned the requisition to a contract specialist

 - Prepare the solicitation

 - Execute purchase orders and contracts and make awards

 - Close out the contract (Office of Strategic Sourcing and Procurement)